-Awards under the MSIP are intended to provide executive officers with long-term incentives in the form of stock-based compensation to remain with the Company and to work to increase shareowner value.
+Awards under the MSIP are intended to provide executive officers with longterm incentives in the form of stock-based compensation to remain with the Company and to work to increase shareowner value.
 Under both types of awards authorized by the MSIP, stock options and restricted stock, the value received by the officer is a direct function of the Company's success in achieving a long-term increase in the market value of its Common Stock.
-Historically, the Committee has considered the grant of stock option awards every second year and the grant of restricted stock awards every third year.
-In accordance with this practice, no awards under the MSIP were granted in 1995.
+At its meeting in February 1996, the Committee adopted changes to the Company's long-term incentive award program under the MSIP based on recommendations resulting from a study of the program by William M. Mercer Incorporated, a compensation consulting firm.
+Under the revised program approved by the Committee, the targeted annualized dollar value of MSIP awards for each executive officer position is based on the market level annualized dollar value of long-term incentive awards for similar positions, as determined from compensation survey data.
+The targeted dollar amounts for each position may be adjusted upward or downward by the Committee based on an evaluation of the officer's individual performance made initially by the chief executive officer or the officer's other immediate supervisor or, in the case of the chief executive officer, by the Committee.